Sign up to our Newsletter

 Humor

 While humor can add color to your personal statement, it’s best to leave the punch lines out!
-Humor is tricky and unpredictable; you might have a tough crowd who won’t find your joke funny, or worse, you might offend them with.
+Humor is tricky and unpredictable; you might have a tough crowd who won’t find your joke funny, or worse, you might offend them.

 To err on the side of caution, avoid making jokes.
 A good personal statement won’t need humor to stand out!